priyankagawada/pizza-nodejs-app/README.md

 This repository contains the demo project for the [AWS Developer: Getting Started course on Pluralsight.com](http://www.pluralsight.com/courses/aws-developer-getting-started).

+Clone repository from git using ## git clone ## command on windows or Linux machines.

 ## Project Explanation

 Pizza Luvrs is a social network for people who love pizza.
 Users can create accounts, create pizzas, and share them with others.